Persie0/onnxruntime_flutter_1_22_0/README.md

 **This fork adds support for 16KB memory page size.**
 **full GPU and hardware acceleration support**

-> **Note:** macOS is not supported on pub.dev due to their package size limit.
+> **Note:** macOS and Linux is not supported on pub.dev due to their package size limit.
 If you need macOS support, use this package as a dependency via `git:` in your `pubspec.yaml`:
 >
 > ```yaml
 > dependencies: